 The anatomy of a modern supply chain attack

-A supply chain attack follows a predictable lifecycle.
-Knowing the phases is what makes it preventable.
+A supply chain attack follows a predictable lifecycle:

-- Reconnaissance.
-Attackers scan public repositories, package registries, and CI/CD configurations for weak links: unprotected GitHub tokens, packages with high download counts and minimal maintainers, or Actions workflows with excessive permissions.
+- Phase 1: Reconnaissance.
+Attackers scan public repositories, package registries, and CI/CD configurations for weak links: unprotected GitHub tokens in workflow logs, packages with high download counts and minimal maintainers, Actions workflows with excessive permissions.

-- Upstream compromise.
-The attacker gains write access to a trusted artifact by stealing maintainer credentials, submitting a malicious pull request, or injecting code directly into a build pipeline.
-The malicious payload is embedded where it will execute automatically: a preinstall hook, a workflow step, a plugin update.
+- Phase 2: Upstream compromise.
+The attacker gains write access to a trusted artifact by stealing maintainer credentials, submitting a malicious pull request that passes code review, or compromising a CI/CD pipeline.

-- Dormancy.
+- Phase 3: Dormancy.
 The compromised artifact is published and waits.
-Automated systems (CI runners, dependency managers, developer workstations) pull the update without human review.
-The malicious code sits dormant until triggered.
+Automated systems pull the update without human review.

-- Downstream delivery.
+- Phase 4: Downstream delivery.
 Developers and pipelines install the infected version through normal, trusted channels.
-There is no phishing link to click, no suspicious attachment to open.
 The credential stealer executes as part of the standard build process.

-- Privilege escalation.
+- Phase 5: Privilege escalation and propagation.
 With initial access established, the attacker harvests secrets: API tokens, SSH keys, environment variables, cloud credentials.
-GitHub tokens are particularly valuable — they can be weaponized to inject malicious workflows into every repository the token can reach, propagating the compromise further downstream.
+GitHub tokens are particularly valuable because they can be weaponized to inject malicious workflows into every repository the token can reach.

-On April 22, 2026, a malicious version of the Bitwarden CLI (@bitwarden/[email protected] ) was published to the npm registry.
-The package has over 250,000 monthly downloads, making it a high-value target.
-The malicious code was embedded in bw1.js and triggered via a preinstall hook in package.json, which first ran bw_setup.js to install the Bun runtime, then executed bw1.js — the actual malicious payload (OX Security, 2026).
-No user interaction required.
+On April 22, 2026, a malicious version of the Bitwarden CLI (@bitwarden/[email protected]) was published to the npm registry.
+The package has over 250,000 monthly downloads.
+The malicious code was embedded in bw1.js and triggered via a preinstall hook in package.json (OX Security).

 The attackers didn't breach Bitwarden directly.
 They compromised a third-party GitHub Action used in Bitwarden's CI/CD pipeline, gained access to workflow secrets including an npm token, and used it to publish the malicious package.
-The attack used the CI/CD pipeline as the entry point — consistent with the broader pattern identified across the Checkmarx supply chain campaign.
-The string "Shai-Hulud: The Third Coming" embedded in the package confirmed this was the third iteration of an ongoing, organized campaign — not an opportunistic one-off.
+The string "Shai-Hulud: The Third Coming" embedded in the package confirmed this was the third iteration of an ongoing, organized campaign.

 What the malware did